ltoscano/pack_the_folder/README.md

-# pack_the_folder
+# pack__the__folder

 A simple Python library to pack the contents of a folder into a single file.
+Particularly useful when you need to condense multiple text files (including source code) into a single file usable with LLMs that handle large context memories.

 ## Description